-Alison Sauer, MA, LPC - Licensed Professional Counselor in Loveland, Ohio
+About Alison Sauer, MA, LPC

 My Journey to This Work

-I didn't take a straight path to becoming a therapist, and I think that's made me better at what I do.
+I didn’t take a straight path to becoming a therapist.
+And I think that’s made me better at what I do.

 That lived experience shapes everything I do as a couples therapist.
 I don’t come to this work with a sense of superiority or judgment.
 I come with humility, genuine empathy, and a deep respect for how hard it is to show up vulnerably in a relationship.